 Country Specific Chart Of Account contains only those General Ledger A/cs that are required to meet Country’s legal requirements.

 This allow you to provide financial statements for the country’s legal requirements.

 It’s an optional requirement and can be created in addition to operating COA.

-Group Chart Of Accounts is used at the group level for entire corporate group’s reporting purpose.
+Group COA is used at the group level for entire corporate group’s reporting purpose.
 General Ledger Accounts that are used by the entire corporate group are defined in group COA.